sogno-platform/dpsim/docs/hugo/content/en/docs/Contributing/continuous-integration.md

 ## How a run picks its container images

-The `setup` job resolves which images the rest of the run uses, and the answer depends on whether the run holds a token that may write packages.

-- Nothing under `packaging/Docker/`, `packaging/Shell/` or `.binder/Dockerfile`
-  changed: the images published on Docker Hub are used as they are.
+The `setup` job decides this per image, not for all of them at once.
+Each image has its own path filter, so editing `Dockerfile.dev-rocky` rebuilds the Rocky image and leaves the other five alone.
+The two images that are built `FROM` the development image, the release image and the Binder image, track the development image's paths as well, so a change to `Dockerfile.dev` rebuilds all three.
+Everything under `packaging/Shell/` counts towards every image.

-- An image definition changed and the run can push, that is a push to `master` or a pull request from a branch of this repository: `prepare-images.yaml` rebuilds the images and pushes them to `ghcr.io/<owner>/dpsim/<image>` under two tags, the commit SHA and the slugified ref name.
-The run then builds against the SHA tag.
-- An image definition changed in a pull request from a fork: see below.
+An image whose definition did not change is used as published on Docker Hub.
+One whose definition did change is rebuilt by `prepare-images.yaml` and pushed to `ghcr.io/<owner>/dpsim/<image>` under two tags, the commit SHA and the slugified ref name, and the run then builds against the SHA tag.
+This needs a token that may write packages, so it happens on pushes to `master` and on pull requests from a branch of this repository; a pull request from a fork is covered below.

-Manual dispatch takes a `rebuild_images` input that forces the rebuild.
+Manual dispatch takes a `rebuild_images` input that forces every image to be rebuilt.

 ## Images for pull requests from forks